Edited By : Renée Deveney

 Exactech manufactures ankle, knee, hip and shoulder replacement devices.
 Research shows many of Exactech’s medical devices have a high success rate.
 However, the company recently recalled several of its joint replacement devices.

-Exactech has recalled about 200,000 ankle, knee and hip models since August 2021 for issues that led to early device failure.
+Since August 2021, Exactech has recalled more than 650,000 ankle, knee, shoulder and hip models for issues that led to early device failure.
 Some people who developed complications from recalled devices have needed revision surgery to fix problems like implant loosening.

 Some people who needed revision surgery after receiving implants that were subject to recall have filed lawsuits against Exactech.
-The Judicial Panel on Multidistrict Litigation consolidated at least 75 Exactach lawsuits in October 2022.
+In October 2022, the Judicial Panel on Multidistrict Litigation consolidated at least 75 Exactach lawsuits.
+As of March 2025, 1,840 Exactech lawsuits were pending in the MDL.

 Exactech Knee Replacements

 Exactech knee replacements are medical devices surgeons use to replace arthritic or injured knees.
 Models include Truliant and Optetrak.
-According to Exactech, its knee replacements have a 10-year success rate of 94% to 98%.
+According to Exactech, their 10-year success rate is 94–98%.

 Implant degradation leading to excessive wear and possible failure may require revision surgery.
-Revision surgery for defective Exactech knee replacements typically takes longer than the original replacement surgery and has its own risks of complications.
-It also means facing a painful recovery process again, which includes physical therapy.
+Revision surgery for defective Exactech knee replacements typically takes longer than the original replacement surgery and may not be as effective as the initial operation.
+It also means facing a painful recovery process again, which typically includes physical therapy.

 Exactech Ankle Replacements

 Exactech’s ankle replacements are medical devices surgeons use to replace arthritic or injured ankles.
 The company’s primary ankle products include the Vantage Total Ankle System and Vantage PSI.
-These devices are designed to resemble a person’s natural anatomical structure.
-A 2022 study of the Vantage ankle system in Foot & Ankle Othopaedics reported a 95.3% success rate.
+Exactech designs these devices to resemble a person’s natural anatomical structure.
+A 2022 study of the Vantage ankle system in Foot & Ankle Orthopaedics reported a 95.3% success rate.

 Exactech issued a recall in August 2021 for the polyethylene liner used in its ankle replacements.
-The recalled polyethylene liner mimics cartilage in the ankle.
-It fits between the talar and tibial components.
-The recall also stems from faulty packaging that allowed for increased oxygen exposure and potential degradation to the liner.
+The recalled liner mimics cartilage in the ankle and fits between the talar and tibial components.
+The recall also stems from faulty packaging that allowed for increased oxygen exposure and potential degradation of the liner.

-Ideal candidates for revision ankle replacement include people who experience loosening and subsidence of the talar component.
+Ideal candidates for revision ankle replacement include people who experience loosening and subsidence (caving in) of the talar component.
 The company doesn’t recommend revision surgery to those who haven’t experienced issues with their implants.

 Exactech Hip Replacements

-Exactech manufactures primary hip replacements and revision surgery hip replacement systems and individual components.
-Models of these medical devices include Alteon, Novation and BIOLOXdelta.
-Research shows Exactech’s hip replacements have a low risk of replacement at five years.
+Exactech manufactures primary hip replacements, revision surgery hip replacement systems and individual components.
+Models of these medical devices include Alteon, Spartan and BIOLOX delta.
+Research shows that Exactech’s hip replacements have a low risk of replacement at five years.

 Hip Arthroplasty published a study in 2022 reporting that the Novation replacement had a 92.4% survival rate at five years.
 Not all Exactech hip replacement components have performed as well.
-For example, the Exactech Connexion GXL polyethylene liners may cause a higher rate of bone tissue damage around the hip socket and thigh bone.
+For example, the Exactech Connexion GXL polyethylene liners may cause a higher rate of osteolysis (bone tissue damage) around the hip socket and thigh bone.

 • Blood clots